Madrid: Modern Age

-During the revolt of the Comuneros, led by Juan de Padilla, Madrid joined the revolt against Charles, Holy Roman Emperor, but after defeat at the Battle of Villalar, Madrid was besieged and occupied by the imperial troops.
+During the revolt of the Comuneros, led by Juan Lopez de Padilla, Madrid joined the revolt against Charles, Holy Roman Emperor.
+After defeat at the Battle of Villalar, Madrid was besieged and occupied by the imperial troops.
 The city was however granted the titles of Coronada (Crowned) and Imperial.

-The number of urban inhabitants grew from 4,060 in the year 1530 to 37,500 in the year 1594.
+The number of urban inhabitants grew from 4,060 in 1530 to 37,500 in 1594.
 The poor population of the court was composed of ex-soldiers, foreigners, rogues and Ruanes, dissatisfied with the lack of food and high prices.
 In June 1561 Phillip II set his court in Madrid, installing it in the old alcázar.
-Thanks to this, the city of Madrid became the political centre of the monarchy, being the capital of Spain except for a short period between 1601 and 1606, in which the Court was relocated to Valladolid (and the Madrid population temporarily plummeted accordingly).
-Being the capital was decisive for the evolution of the city and influenced its fate and during the rest of the reign of Philip II, the population boomed, going up from about 18,000 in 1561 to 80,000 in 1598.
+Thanks to this, Madrid became the political centre of the monarchy, being the capital of Spain except for a short period between 1601 and 1606, in which the Court was relocated to Valladolid, and the Madrid population temporarily plummeted.
+Being the capital was decisive for the evolution of the city and influenced its fate.
+During the rest of the reign of Philip II, the population boomed, going up from about 18,000 in 1561 to 80,000 in 1598.

-During the early 17th century, although Madrid recovered from the loss of the capital status, with the return of diplomats, lords and affluent people, as well as an entourage of noted writers and artists together with them, extreme poverty was however rampant.
+In the early 17th century, although Madrid recovered from the loss of its capital status, with the return of diplomats, lords and affluent people, as well as an entourage of noted writers and artists together with them, extreme poverty remained rampant.
 The century also was a time of heyday for theatre, represented in the so-called corrales de comedias.